 This has meant many “nice-to-have” business processes have become “must-haves” in the pandemic landscape.
 These must-haves include effective analytical research, understanding exactly what businesses are doing and what they need to enhance their processes.
 Data is key here, and an integration platform enhances the ability of B2B companies to collect, view, and analyze real-time data of their sales channels.

 As COVID-19 creates stressors for any business, one of the greatest values a B2B can bring is the ability to streamline procedures.
-This takes study and personalization, with the kind of targeted, personalized approach that a B2C experience might offer.
+After all, this takes study and personalization.
+B2B sellers need to think about the following: “What challenges are my businesses facing?
+What opportunities is my business missing?
+How can I streamline the purchasing and education experience?”

-Integrating a data-driven approach to B2B e-commerce helps provide answers to these questions, increasing the potential for better products and services.
-All these factors are especially important in the wake of the pandemic, as businesses fight a difficult economy.
+Integrating a data-driven approach to B2B e-commerce helps provide answers to these questions.
+In fact, these factors are especially important in the wake of the pandemic, as businesses fight a difficult economy.
 Consider investing in a data-driven, personalized, and usable platform to compete in the future of B2B e-commerce.

 The Evolution of Business Sales

-One of the most requested and highly desired components of B2B sales is an operational web store.
-By bringing e-commerce to a B2B business model, companies are setting themselves up for successes in the evolved world of business sales.
+One of the most requested and highly desired components of B2B sales is an operational online store.
+By bringing e-commerce to a B2B business model, companies are setting themselves up for success.

 Companies can get their current customers online while building a platform for sales growth by: